-- C. Standing committees; chair.
-The chair of a standing committee [shall] will call meetings and preside over the same.
-The chair [shall] will maintain order and proper decorum, and reasonably administer the receipt of oral and written testimony.
-In the absence of the chair, the vice-chair [shall] will preside.
-In the absence of both, a majority of the voting members present [shall] will select a temporary chair.
-The chair and vice-chair, and any temporary chair of a standing committee, [shall] will be voting members of the committee. - D. Subcommittees.
+C. Standing committees; chair.
+The chair of a standing committee will call meetings and preside over the same.
+The chair will maintain order and proper decorum, and reasonably administer the receipt of oral and written testimony.
+In the absence of the chair, the vicechair will preside.
+In the absence of both, a majority of the voting members present will select a temporary chair.
+The chair and vice-chair, and any temporary chair of a standing committee, will be voting members of the committee.
+D. Subcommittees.
 A subcommittee within any standing committee may be created for the purpose of providing well-considered recommendations to the standing committee, particularly on matters that require in-depth research or technical expertise.
-The standing committee [shall] will appoint the chair, vice-chair, and members of the subcommittee, [shall] will specify the objectives of the subcommittee, and [shall] set a date on which the subcommittee [shall] may be [deemed] dissolved.
-Subcommittees [shall] will comply with the procedural requirements applicable to standing committees, to the extent practicable.
-All Council members who are not voting members of a subcommittee [shall] may serve as non-voting members of the subcommittee and may participate in the proceedings, but [shall] will not be counted toward quorum for the subcommittee. - E. Special committees.
+The standing committee will appoint the chair, vice-chair, and members of the subcommittee, will specify the objectives of the subcommittee, and set a date on which the subcommittee may be dissolved.
+Subcommittees will comply with the procedural requirements applicable to standing committees, to the extent practicable.
+All Council members who are not voting members of a subcommittee may serve as non-voting members of the subcommittee and may participate in the proceedings, but will not be counted toward quorum for the subcommittee.

+E. Special committees.
 The Council may create a special committee by resolution.
 The special committee may include members of the public, Council members, County officers, or County employees.
-The Council [shall] will appoint the chair, vice-chair, and members of the special committee, [shall] will specify the objectives of the special committee, and [shall] set a date on which the special committee [shall] may be [deemed] dissolved.
-Special committees [shall] will comply with the procedural requirements applicable to standing committees, to the extent practicable.
-All Council members who are not voting members of a special committee [shall] may serve as non-voting members of the special committee and may participate in the proceedings, but [shall] will not be counted toward quorum for the special committee. - F. Temporary investigative groups.
-A standing committee may create a temporary investigative group [pursuant to] in accordance with Section 92-2.5(e)(1), HRS. - G. Referral to committees; waiver of requirement.
-[In the case of]
+The Council will appoint the chair, vice-chair, and members of the special committee, will specify the objectives of the special committee, and set a date on which the special committee may be dissolved.
+Special committees will comply with the procedural requirements applicable to standing committees, to the extent practicable.
+All Council members who are not voting members of a special committee may serve as non-voting members of the special committee in the proceedings, but will not be counted toward quorum for the special committee.

+F. Temporary investigative groups.
+A standing committee may create a temporary investigative group in accordance with Section 92-2.5(e)(1), HRS.

+G. Referral to committees; waiver of requirement.
 1. The Council must refer bills or resolutions having the force and effect of law (e.g., see Exhibit "B"), to a standing committee and must receive the committee's report prior to first reading or adoption, except for resolutions approving the receipt of grants, resolutions referring proposed land use ordinances to the planning commissions, and resolutions relating to the election, establishment, or appointment of the Council's officers, committees, or staff; the appointment of members to the Hawaii State Association of Counties Executive Committee, Western Interstate Region, or National Association of Counties; changing the date of a Council meeting; or amending these rules, the Council shall refer the matter to a standing committee and shall receive the committee's report prior to first reading or adoption; provided that the Council may waive this requirement by the affirmative vote of two-thirds of the entire membership of the Council.